Sourov-Ahmed-2005034/AlxCoCrFeNi-Atomistic-Simulations/README.md

 ### 2. Generalized Stacking Fault Energy

-The GSFE workflow investigates the energy variation produced by relative displacement of atomic planes along a selected crystallographic slip direction.
+The GSFE workflow studies the change in energy caused by the relative displacement of atomic planes along a selected crystallographic slip direction.

+This analysis helps examine defect-related behavior and the resistance of the crystal structure to slip.

 Generalized stacking fault calculations provide useful atomistic information about: